-What to Expect Working in Radiology in the NHS03 Mar, 202310 Minutes
+What to Expect Working in Radiology in the NHS07 Aug, 202310 Minutes

 As an international medical graduate considering a Radiology role in the NHS, you likely want to know what to expect.
 It’s a big move to make, after all!
 While radiology is mostly the same in each country, you can still expect significant differences in how things are run.